 Fax: +1 (0) 203 6224077

-If you have any questions regarding the use of the Integrity Helpline, here are a number of frequently asked questions:
+If you have any questions regarding the use of the whistleblowing system, here are a number of frequently asked questions:

-What type of information can I share with the Integrity Helpline?
+What type of information can I share with the whistleblowing system?

-The ombudspersons are neither a general complaints office, nor do they replace customer service.
+The Compliance Office and the ombudspersons do not perform customer service tasks.
 They are there to receive information on potential violations of law and SCHOTT internal regulations.
 If you have a problem with your delivery or similar, please get in touch with your usual SCHOTT contact.

 What are the responsibilities of the ombudspersons?

 The duties of the ombudspersons include the following: